 - Lighting campfires is only allowed at campfire sites.
 You may also light a fire in the fireplace at wilderness huts.
 Lighting campfires is strictly forbidden everywhere when there is a forest fire warning in effect.

-- Making open fires is always prohibited at both marked campfire sites and when fires are permitted by the land owner if a forest fire warning (en.ilmatieteenlaitos.fi) has been issued for the area.
+- Making open fires is always prohibited at both marked campfire sites if a forest fire warning (en.ilmatieteenlaitos.fi) has been issued for the area.

 - The National Park is a reindeer herding area.
 There are fences sectioning off lands used by reindeer herding co-ops.
 Getting into or out of the fenced areas is difficult except through gates or by bridges, which cross over the fence.
 The gates and bridges are situated on marked trails.
 You must always shut the gates after you have passed through them.
 If herders and their herd should come your way, move out of sight or stand very quietly out of the way.
 This is the best way to ensure that you don´t disturb the animals on their travel.